-This tells you the percentage of patients that received the pneumonia and flu vaccines.
-High vaccination rates should be the norm at this point.
+This tells you the percentage of patients that were administered the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This tells you the percent of residents who required increased assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with activities of daily living may be a sign of the deterioration of a patient's medical condition.
+This tells you the percentage of patients that required additional assistance with activities of daily living over time.
+High levels of needing for assistance with activities of daily living could be a sign of deterioration of a resident's medical condition.

 Ability to Keep Residents Mobile